awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 **To configure a runbook as a target of an EventBridge event rule**

-1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.
+1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you haven't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.